 Many of today's wicked problems are characterized by complexity, i.e., an intractable number of interdependent elements that interact nonlinearly.
 It has been demonstrated through experimentation that humans cannot easily predict the behaviors of a large number of interdependent elements whose interactions are nonlinear, even when presented with a large set of data.[citations of psychology studies on the topic] For this reason, we resort to the use of tools to support us in keeping track of these nonlinear interdependencies.
+The primary field for addressing these large problems with intricate interdependencies is Systems Engineering.

 Systems Engineering

-Systems engineering is a broad field and is not a particular framework or process, but in general, it focuses on supporting decision makers tasked with organizing and preparing a solution to an engineering problem.
+Systems engineering is a broad field and is not a particular framework or process.
+In general, it focuses on supporting decision makers tasked with organizing and preparing a solution to an engineering problem.
 Traditional systems engineering methods propose a series of steps, which may be iterated, but attempt to understand a problem and then reconstitute it in order to formulate a solution, i.e., functional decomposition and system aggregation.

 Figure 1.
 A systEms engineering Process for Capbility-based Assessments.